wudsn/thecartstudio/com.wudsn.productions.atari800.thecartstudio/asm/thecart-software/readme.txt

 In case you want to use both The!Cart Studio on your PC and also do manual flashing from your Atari be careful:

-* Reserve some user space at the end of The!Cart in the Studio.
+* Reserve some user-space at the end of The!Cart in the Studio.
-* Only use the reserved user space area for manual programming.
+* Only use the reserved user-space area for manual programming.

 If you accidentally overwrite (parts of) the space used by The!Cart studio, use the full update option to reprogram the